rorre/Phillip/docs/helpers.md

 There are lots of helper functions in Phillip as it tries to have as little dependencies as possible.
 This will help you access requests data from osu! and process them.

-## osu!
-API
+## osu!v v1 API

 In this section we will only bring functions to help you with osu!
 API. (v1, obviously.)

 ---

-::: phillip.osu.APIClient
+::: phillip.osu.old.APIClient

 ## osu!web